 ignore any final guarantee amount you would have added had the member been paid the pension on the date of death

-include any ‘deferred guarantee amount’ (if any).
+include the ‘deferred guarantee amount’ (if any).

 To calculate the deferred guarantee amount:

-adjust both the provisional assumed benefits and underpin amount values (see below).
-These are the amounts for the account you will already have calculated (see section 3).
+adjust both the provisional assumed benefits and underpin amount (see below).
+These are the amounts for the account you have already calculated (see section 3).
 The adjusted figures are the ‘deferred assumed benefits’ and the ‘deferred underpin amount’

 compare the deferred assumed benefits with the deferred underpin amount